COLLEGE OF ARTS & SCIENCES

 Taking classes is your job here at the university.
 Thus, you should treat the work and requirements accordingly.
 In the workplace things such as absences, tardiness, and not doing your work properly have negative consequences.
 This is the case in my class as well.
 Many students’ low grades are a result of not following directions or policies as well as not expending enough effort.
 It is your responsibility to be aware of the policies on this syllabus.
 If you miss class it is your responsibility to check with your classmates to find out what you have missed.
 And though you are always welcome to follow up with me if you are absent, do not ask me if you “missed anything important.”

 Your grade is dependent on a number of factors that, together and holistically, inform the evaluation and assessment of your performance.
-In summary, these criteria include attendance, participation, reading responses/journal entries, reading quizzes, discussion questions, a presentation, and the successful completion of any other reading and written assignments.
+In summary, these criteria include attendance, participation, reading responses/journal entries, reading quizzes, discussion questions, and the successful completion of any other reading and written assignments.

 Note: The reading load is quite heavy and the pace fast.
 Also, because writing is a means of discovery and a pathway to understanding, it is an important activity in this class in conjunction with the reading.
 Indeed, you should think of your writing as a mode of reading that will help you begin to understand the literature at hand.
 When essays, journals, and in-class assignments are considered together you will be doing some kind of writing assignment every week.
 Be prepared to spend much time carefully reading, considering, discussing, and writing about the texts in the course.
 If you cannot devote the time necessary to keep up with the assignments, and to do so in a critical manner, you will not do well in this class and may want to consider if this is the right class for you.